-Tolerance to morphine increases the longer you take it, eventually leading to larger quantities to get the desired effects.
+Tolerance to morphine increases the longer you take it, eventually taking larger quantities to get the desired effects.
 Often cheaper alternatives are sought in order to be able to afford increased quantities.
-This increases the risk of developing a physical dependence and the potential for overdose.
+This increases the risk of developing physical dependence and the potential for overdose.

 When taken as prescribed or under medical supervision, morphine is not generally considered dangerous.

 Opioid use, misuse, and addiction have become a growing problem in the United States.
 Some individuals who are addicted to morphine resort to “street alternatives” to continue substance use after prescriptions run out.
 Resources and services have been put in place to help combat this serious issue.